Staphylococcus Aureus: The Hidden Cause of Household Odors?

 · Separate raw and cooked foods to avoid cross-contamination.

-· Replace dish sponges and cloths regularly (sterilize with boiling water or microwave).
+· Replace dish sponges and cloths regularly (clean with boiling water or microwave to reduce bacteria).

 · Wash hands with soap after handling raw meat.